 Install Slack from DNF Repository

-With the repository configured, install Slack using DNF:
+With the repository configured, install Slack:

 sudo dnf install slack -y

-DNF then resolves all dependencies automatically, including libraries for audio, video, and the Electron framework that powers Slack’s interface.
+DNF resolves all dependencies automatically, including libraries for audio, video, and the Electron framework that powers Slack’s interface.

-Verify Installation
+Verify DNF Installation

 rpm -q slack